Two-Dimensional Homogeneous Fermi Gases

 To transfer the atoms into a single node of the lattice, we recompress the cloud by ramping up the power of the elliptic trap, which reduces the width of the cloud in $z$-direction below the lattice spacing of \SI{2.9}{\micro\meter}.
-By optimizing the position of the elliptic trap with respect to the lattice, \SI{93}{\percent} of the atoms can be loaded into a single layer, where the number of atoms in adjacent layers can be determined to high precision in a single shot matter wave focusing measurement \cite{Supp}.
-By shifting the $z$-position of the elliptic trap by half a lattice period, it is also possible to create two equally populated adjacent layers \cite{Supp}.
+By optimizing the position of the elliptic trap with respect to the lattice, optimally \SI{93}{\percent} of the atoms can be loaded into a single layer, where the number of atoms in adjacent layers can be determined to high precision in a single shot matter wave focusing measurement \cite{Supp}.
+By shifting the $z$-position of the elliptic trap by half a lattice period, it is also possible to create two equally populated adjacent layers \cite{Hadzibabic06,Supp}.
+This makes the loading of non-interacting gases more robust against populating adjacent layers by thermally excited atoms and furthermore doubles the recorded signal for absorption imaging.

 In a first series of experiments, we study a non-interacting Fermi gas, which provides us with a well-defined starting point for our exploration of interacting systems.
 To create such non-interacting systems we first prepare a dual layer homogeneous 2D Fermi gas at a magnetic offset field of $B=\SI{320}{\gauss}$.
 At this field the gas is weakly interacting with a 3D scattering length of $a_{\text{3D}} = -290\,a_0$, where $a_0$ is the Bohr radius.
 We perform further evaporative cooling by slowly decreasing the height of the confining ring potential and then ramp to $B=\SI{527}{\gauss}$, which is close to the zero crossing of the scattering length, to obtain a non-interacting Fermi gas.